- What is the PUID?

 The BoilerExpress account is a debit account for which you must fill out an application and deposit funds.
 The Dining Dollar account is opened for you when you sign up for a housing contract through University Residences based on the meal plan chosen.

+The Purdue ID Card Office requires that you fill out an account closure form to close your account.
 Accounts may be closed at the end of the academic year, or when you withdraw from the University.
 Proceeds from the closed accounts will be paid through the Office of the Bursar, and will be subject to offset against other debts owed the University.
 A fee of $10 is charged to close an account if a refund of the balance is requested.
 The Office of the Bursar will not issue checks for balances under $5.
 Please allow six weeks for processing account closure requests.

 Cash refunds are not made for returned merchandise.
 Cash withdrawals will not be permitted.